verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 ### Hide "broken" images

-To avoid lazy images to appear as broken, even for a short amount of time, use CSS hide the images that still don't have neither an `src` nor a `srcset` attribute set.
+To avoid lazy images to appear as broken, even for a short amount of time, use CSS.
+Hide the images that still don't have neither an `src` nor a `srcset` attribute set.

 ```css
 img:not([src]):not([srcset]) {